- Medical Abbreviations & Terms

 - cap: Capsule.

 - Ca: Cancer; carcinoma.
-For example, a patient who undergoing treatment for cancer should assure that they are eating and drinking enough fluids daily, both during and after treatment.
+For example, a patient who underwent treatment for cancer should assure that they are eating and drinking enough fluids daily, both during and after treatment.

 - CABG.
 Coronary artery bypass graft.
 A surgery involving the heart.